Skip to main content

 What Is It?

-Use this procedure to view and Adding Container Job Details in Solution Manager.
+Use this procedure to view, add, and update Container Job Details in Solution Manager.
+A Container job runs a sub-schedule, enabling hierarchical schedule structures.

 To view, add, or edit a Container job, you must have the required privileges as defined in Required Privileges.